JB-VERGARA/E2D-Report-Generator/README.md

 ## Introduction

 The **E2D (Excel to Document) Report Generator** automates the conversion of Excel data into formatted Word documents.
-This tool is perfect for developers looking to create report generation functionality using Javascript, Node.JS, NPM.
+This tool is perfect for developers looking to create report generation functionality using Javascript, Node.JS, and NPM.

 ## Why Use This Repository?